 If you realise the targeted increase in turnover annually, and you’re sure you’re capitalising on the full potential of your clients and staff, the answer is: NO.

 The answer is YES if you’ve noted, for example, that is getting more difficult to meet the targets for turnover, or that the competition’s gaining strength.

 Many organisations don’t search for a solution in the adjustment of their sales strategy, but mainly consider the quality of their sales team.
 The measures that are taken in response are firing non-performing salespeople and hiring others that seem better.
 But besides the fact that this recruitment process is costly (head hunters, internal training and costs), there is no guarantee that new salespeople will meet their targets.
 What alternatives do you have?
-Let’s take a look at the other signals that might be a reason to reconsider your sales strategy.

 - The go-to-market approach yields less results.

 - The cost per assignment shows an increase.